Professor & Director

 I trained as a Legal Executive in New Zealand, where most of my work experience was in conveyancing.
 I worked as a consultant for two legal firms in Hamilton.
 I currently, work as Administrative Officer, for WA School of Mines, Minerals, Energy and Chemical Engineering, where I cover the Curtin Corrosion Centre, the Fuels and Energy Institute and the main administration office on Bentley campus.

 I enjoy being with family, reading, learning about other cultures, the beach and strive to keep a healthy balance in my life.

-Education, chemical & petroleum engineering, petrochemical industry, facility manager, large scale testing, pi...View profile
+Education, chemical & petroleum engineering, petrochemical industry, facility manager, large scale testing, pilot plants, LNG, CO2, corrosion.View profile

 Ahmed Barifcani is an Associate Professor at Curtin University involved in teaching and research in the Petroleum Engineering discipline, chemical engineering discipline and the corrosion centre.

 Ahmed earned his BSc, MSc & PhD degrees in chemical engineering from the University of Birmingham, UK; his research areas cover CO<sub>2</sub> capture by cryogenics, flow assurance, hydrates, LNG, NG gas processing, low-temperature gas separation processes, MEG research and enhanced oil recovery.

 Ahmed uses his 30 years of previous industrial experience in Iraq related to the operation, engineering, construction, project management, in the fields of oil refining, gas processing and petrochemical industries in the research areas above.